Tuition, Fees and Other Financial Information

 Texas A&M University Galveston Campus Graduate Students: Texas A&M graduate students who enrolled at College Station, but who are taking courses exclusively at Galveston.

-Study Abroad: Students participating in the Texas A&M University Study Abroad Program.
+Study Abroad: Students participating in the Texas A&M University Education Abroad Program.